 - 76. "Sign" shall mean any device, structure, or object for visual communication that is used for the purpose of bringing the subject thereof to the attention of others, but not including any flag or any public, quasipublic, civic, charitable, or religious group. - 77.
 "Sign, area of" shall mean the area included within the frame or edge of the sign.
-Where the sign has no such frame or edge, the area shall be defined by an enclosed four-sided (straight sides) geometric shape which most closely outlines said sign, - 78.
-"Site plan" shall mean a development plan of one or more lots on which is shown (a) the existing and proposed conditions of the lot including, but not necessarily limited to, topography, vegetation, drainage, sarily limited to, topography, vegetation, drainage, flood plains, marshes and waterways; (b) the location of all existing and proposed buildings, drives, parking of all existing and proposed buildings, drives, parking spaces, walkways, means of ingress and egress, drainspaces, and (c) any and signs, lighting, screening devices; and (c) any other information that may be reasonably required in other information that may be reasonably required. - 79.
+Where the sign has no such frame or edge, the area shall be defined by an enclosed four-sided (straight sides) geometric shape which most closely outlines said sign. - 78.
+"Site plan" shall mean a development plan of one or more lots on which is shown (a) the existing and proposed conditions of the lot including, but not necessarily limited to, topography, vegetation, drainage, flood plains, marshes and waterways; (b) the location of all existing and proposed buildings, drives, parking spaces, walkways, means of ingress and egress, drainage facilities, utility facilities, landscaping, structures and signs, lighting, screening devices; and (c) any other information that may be reasonably required in order to make an informed determination pursuant to an ordinance requiring review and approval of site plans by the planning board adopted pursuant to N.J.S.A. - 79.
 "Street" shall mean a public thoroughfare which has been or will be dedicated or deeded to the public for public use. - 80.
 "Street line" shall mean the right-of-way line of a street, road or other public way used or intended for use by vehicular traffic. - 81.
-"Structure" shall mean a combination of materials to form a construction for occupancy, use or ornamentation whether installed on, above, or below the surface of a parcel of land.

-located above ground level, with an area of less than 125 square feet and a water depth of less than three feet, temporary in character and constructed of a material other than concrete or masonry, capable of being moved from one place to another, shall not be deemed to be a symming pool.
+"Structure" shall mean a combination of materials to form a construction for occupancy, use or ornamentation whether installed on, above, or below the surface of a parcel of land. - 82.
+"Swimming pools" shall mean any artificially constructed pool and any lake or pond maintained by an individual for bathing for the use of his household and guests, located on a lot as an accessory use to a residence.
+A wading pool, with a depth of less than 18 inches, shall not be deemed as a swimming pool.
+A portable pool, located above ground level, with an area of less than 125 square feet and a water depth of less than three feet, temporary in character and constructed of a material other than concrete or masonry, capable of being moved from one place to another, shall not be deemed to be a swimming pool.